-The Museum of Ontario Archaeology is dedicated to enriching the lives of Canadians through the creation and dissemination of knowledge about the archaeology of Ontario.
+Welcome to the Museum of Ontario Archaeology.
+We are dedicated to enriching the lives of Canadians through the creation and dissemination of knowledge about the archaeology of Ontario.

 Archaeology brings the stories of how people lived to life.
 These stories connect us to our shared human heritage and give us a sense of place in the world.
-At the Museum of Ontario Archaeology (MOA), we believe that archaeological is (first and foremost) about people and that by connecting with and sharing our stories we understand and appreciate each other more.
+At the Museum of Ontario Archaeology (MOA), we believe that archaeology is first and foremost about people and that by connecting with and sharing our stories we will understand and appreciate each other more.